adolphHF/cypress-example/README.md

 ## Getting Started

+First add the file .env in the root of the project.

+With the key:
+NEXT_PUBLIC_TMDB_API_KEY=here goes your TMDB key

-First, run the development server:
+Then, run the development server:

 ```bash
 yarn dev